SummerPaX/pokemon-browser/README.md

 ## About

 Visualize every Pokedex in a neat Dashboard.
-Shows each Pokemon with their Entry Number and Discription.
+Shows each Pokemon with their Entry Number and Description.

 ## Development server